Haifa: Bronze Age: Tell Abu Hawam

-Persian and Hellenistic period: near Shikmona

-In the sixth century BCE, during the Persian period, Greek geographer Scylax wrote of a city "between the bay and the Promontory of Zeus" (i.e., the Carmel), which may be a reference to Shikmona, a locality in the Haifa area.

-By Hellenistic times, the city had moved to a new site south of what is now the Bat Galim neighborhood of modern Haifa because the old port's harbour had become blocked with sand.
-A Greek-speaking population living along the coast at this time was engaged in commerce.
+A town known today as Tell Abu Hawam was established during the Late Bronze Age (14th century BCE).
+It was a port and fishing village.
+The 6th-century BCE geographer Scylax describes a city "between the bay and the Promontory of Zeus" (i.e., Mount Carmel) which may be a reference to a settlement on the site of modern-day Haifa in the Persian period.
+The city moved to a new site south of what is now Bat Galim, in the Hellenistic period, after the old port became blocked with silt.

-Shikmona

-Haifa was located near the town of Shikmona, a center for making the traditional Tekhelet dye used in the garments of the high priests in the Temple.
-The archaeological site of Shikmona is southwest of Bat Galim.

-Early Haifa is believed to have occupied the area which extends from the present-day Rambam Hospital to the Jewish Cemetery on Yafo Street.
-The inhabitants engaged in fishing and agriculture.

-Roman period
+Roman Empire

 In about the 3rd century CE, Haifa was first mentioned in Talmudic literature, as a Jewish fishing village and the home of Rabbi Avdimi and other Jewish scholars.
 According to the Talmud, fishermen caught Murex, sea snails which yielded purple dye used to make tallit (Jewish prayer shawls) from Haifa to the Ladder of the Tyrians.
 Tombs dating from the Roman era, including Jewish burial caves, have been found in the area.

-Byzantine period
+Byzantine Empire

 Under Byzantine rule, Haifa continued to grow but did not assume major importance.
 A kinah speaks of the destruction of the Jewish community of Haifa along with other communities when the Byzantines reconquered the country from the Sasanian Empire in 628 during the Byzantine-Sasanian War.

-Early Muslim period
+Muslim caliphates

-Following the Arab conquest of Palestine in the 630s–40s, Haifa was largely overlooked in favor of the port city of 'Akka.
+Following the Arab conquest of the Levant in the 630s–40s, Haifa was largely overshadowed by the port city of 'Akka.
 Under the Rashidun Caliphate, Haifa began to develop.

+A 25-meter-long shipwreck dating back to the seventh-century was discovered near Haifa.
+The ship was built using the "shell-first" method, containing the largest collection of Byzantine and early Islamic ceramics discovered in Israel.
+Many inscriptions in both Greek and Arabic letters, the name of Allah and numerous Christian crosses were unearthed, including 103 amphoras with 6 types of which 2 types had never been discovered previously.

 In the 9th century under the Umayyad and Abbasid Caliphates, Haifa established trading relations with Egyptian ports and the city featured several shipyards.
 The inhabitants, Arabs and Jews, engaged in trade and maritime commerce.
 Glass production and dye-making from marine snails were the city's most lucrative industries.
+The geographer Nasir-i-Khusrau visited in 1047 and noted: "Haifa lies on the seashore, and there are here palm-gardens and trees in numbers.
+There are in this town shipbuilders, who build very large craft."
+Haifa was later mentioned by the 12th-century geographer Muhammad al-Idrisi and the 13th-century geographer Yaqut al-Hamawi.